Layoff or Reduction in Force. An employee's service, as defined in Section 2.2 "

 Layoff or Reduction in Force.
 The parties agree that attrition is the preferred method of accomplishing any necessary reduction in the work force.
 The Employer agrees to make reasonable efforts to avoid layoffs.

 Layoff or Reduction in Force.
 The parties agree that attrition is the preferred method of accomplishing any necessary reduction in the work force.
 The Employer agrees to make reasonable efforts to avoid layoffs.
 Workers whose positions have been identified for elimination will be offered the opportunity to transfer into vacant positions within their classification in order of seniority provided that the worker possesses the skills, qualifications and abilities for the position.
 Seniority for the purpose of layoff or reduction in force shall be defined as length of service in the classification.
 Classification shall be defined as the categories outlined in Article 1.
 Layoffs in any classification shall be carried out in inverse order of seniority provided that the remaining workers possess the skills qualifications and abilities for the remaining positions.
-That is, the least senior employee in the classification in which the layoff occurs shall be the first laid off.
-The employee must notify the employer of the intent to bump within five (5) working days from the date of the notification of job elimination.
+That is, the least senior worker in the classification in which the layoff occurs shall be the first laid off.
+The worker must notify the Employer of the intent to bump within five (5) working days from the date of the notification of job elimination.

 Layoff or Reduction in Force.
 For purpose of layoff determination, seniority is defined as the length of employment within the division.
 In case of a tie, the tie shall be broken by the length of continuous service Agency wide.